Sticky Password Review 2023: What Can the Password Manager Do?

 Conclusion

-Sticky Password doesn’t look like much at first glance; its interface is dated and not particularly sleek, however, for those willing to go a bit below the surface, it quickly becomes apparent that the feature-heavy password manager can easily go toe-to-toe with any of its more flashy competitors.
-Sticky Password scores highly with us owing to its total package, inexpensive premium license, and impressive extras and features, which include detailed sync options and a portable version.
+At first glance, Sticky Password doesn’t look like much: Its interface is dated, however, the feature-heavy password manager can easily go toe-to-toe with any of its more flashy competitors.
+Sticky Password scores highly with us owing to its total package, inexpensive Premium license and subscription, and impressive extras and features, which include detailed sync options and a portable version.

-Irrespective of these deficits, Sticky Password is a good password manager that does precisely what its designers promise.
+Apart from these minor complaints, Sticky Password is a good password manager that does precisely what its designers promise.

 Customer Ratings

-To ascertain how Sticky Password is received amongst its users, we took a look at how the service fared on reputable review portals.
-We compiled user opinions from these, generating an overall score.
+To see how users view Sticky Password, we looked at its performance on reputable review portals.
+We compiled user opinions from these and generated an overall score.

 Alternatives